Why I Love Hearts of Palm

 Are Palm Hearts nutritious?

-This favorite salad ingredient of mine is cholesterol and sugar-free, very low in calories, fat, and carbs, and high in fiber.
+This favorite salad ingredient of mine is cholesterol and sugar-free, very low in calories, and fat.
+And according to the information on the can, one serving of Hearts of Palm has only 4 net carbs!
 The canned ones are relatively high in sodium, so if that’s an issue for you don’t add salt or use with salty ingredients in recipes.

 About Products Featured for Kalyn’s Kitchen Picks: